Festive Cranberry-Topped Cheesecake

 - In a small bowl, combine cookie crumbs and sugar; stir in butter.
 Press onto the bottom of a greased 9-in. springform pan.
 Place pan on a baking sheet.
 Bake at 325° for 6-8 minutes or until set.
 Cool on a wire rack.

 - In a large bowl, beat cream cheese and sugar until smooth.
-Beat in the orange juice and peel, vanilla and cinnamon.
+Beat in the orange juice and zest, vanilla and cinnamon.
 Add eggs; beat on low speed just until combined.
 Pour filling over crust.

 - Return pan to baking sheet.
 Bake at 325° for 45-50 minutes or until center is almost set.
 Cool on a wire rack for 10 minutes.
 Carefully run a knife around edge of pan to loosen; cool 1 hour longer.
 Refrigerate overnight.